yeonholee50/NyxHub/README.md

    ```

 ## Usage
-1. Launch Nyx and create an account.
+1. Launch NyxHub and create an account.
 2. Share your unique user ID with peers to connect.
 3. Drag and drop files into the app to start sharing.
 4. Monitor transfer progress and manage connections via the dashboard.

 ## Architecture
-Nyx uses a peer-to-peer (P2P) architecture to facilitate direct file transfers between users.
+NyxHub uses a peer-to-peer (P2P) architecture to facilitate direct file transfers between users.
 The system incorporates:
 - **WebRTC** for real-time communication.
 - **DHT (Distributed Hash Table):** Enables efficient peer discovery.
 - **AES-256 Encryption:** Ensures secure data exchanges.